aboler/plant-partner/README.md

   - Created Backend App source code with an API via Express.JS that allows for communication with the backend server and database
   - Organized the source code into folders for function controllers, JSON data models, and CRUD routes for easy addition of new functionality

+### Prototype Build

+- Ability to configure input GPIO Pins w/ ESP32
+- Ability to generate a PWM signal
+  - i.e. controlling a water pump omtor
+- Modularized ADC data acquisition
+  - Allows for configuration for both photoresistor and mositure sensor
+- Modified breadboard implementation
+  - Developed switch circuit to determine when to sample connected sensors/actuate components
+  - e.g. water pump control, photoresistor and moisture sensing, LED actuation
+- Ability to connect ESP32 to Wi-Fi
+  - Allows new plant data to be sent to the database
+- Created a test plant on the database
+- Connected application and database so application can receive and display plant data to the Home tab
+- Created a update button that allows applciation to display newly updated data from the database
+- Beginnings of a PCB to replace external wiring has been started and posted to the repository

 ## Project Architecture

 The ESP32 board is set up to interface with sensors to collect real-time environmental and system data.
-Currently, it is only configured to interact with a photoresistor.
+Currently, it is configure to interact with a photoresistor and moisture sensor.
 The sensor data is then processed to inform and schedule the operation of actuators thus, automating plant care mechanisms.
 The ESP32 also manages communication with external circuits that drive the systems with these actuators.
-As of now, this only involves an external LED.
+As of now, an external switch circuit is set up to control sensor sampling and component actuation.
+Switch0 is responsible for sampling the photoresistor and updating the LED if its detected to be too dark, Switch1 samples the moisture sensor, Switch2 actuates the water pump motor, and Switch3 posts plant data to the database to mimic receiving commands from the application.

-All sensor readings are to be logged in a database and displayed on a mobile application, providing users with remote monitoring and control capabilities.
-This aspect is still in development, so currently their interactions have not been implemented.
+The sensor readings can be reported to the database and displayed on a mobile application, providing users with remote monitoring.
+To update the data shown on the application, users must press the update button available in the Home tab.
+In the future, commands will be able to be sent and received from the application.
+However, this aspect is still in development and has not been implemented.

 ### File Structure Summary